 The bets placed at these shops were nowhere near the amounts being wagered at the stalls of the race track.
 But, that didn’t stop the shops becoming big businesses.
 Mergers occurred, business deals were made, and the industry began to grow at a phenomenal rate.
 Rickety chairs and shoddy lighting disappeared replaced with luxury, lavish venues that offered more than the chance of winning a few pounds.
 The growth in betting even attracted support from the government with council owned shops quickly opening.
 Of course, this wasn’t the end of the changes for the betting shops.
 No sooner had large investments been made, the digital revolution began.

 Online And Always On The Go

 Many would argue that online betting should have signalled the end of the betting shop.
 There is no doubt that the ability to bet online has led to a decline.
-However, the shops are still open as the place for a pundit to socialise and share a drink or two.
-Some old school pundits love to place their bets with a bookie rather than on an app.
+However, the shops are still open as the place for a punter to socialise and share a drink or two.
+Some old school punters love to place their bets with a bookie rather than on an app.
 So it’s unsurprising then that events like the Grand National bring in a total of £300 million, mainly from betting shops.
 While they may have declined as of late thanks to the new tech, they are still going strong today and a major part of the UK betting industry.